-To have an effective travel vaccination, you will need a good travel clinic who can give you information on diseases that are prone to your travel location and carry out the necessary vaccination to stay safe and protected when you travel.
+To have an effective travel vaccination, you will need a good private travel vaccination clinic who can give you information on diseases that are prone to your travel location and carry out the necessary vaccination to stay safe and protected when you travel.
 Your travel location notwithstanding, you can always rely on our clinic for your travel vaccination.
 Our private GP has vast knowledge on different diseases that are associated with various places in the world – they can give you the best advice on the vaccines you should take based on your travel location.

 You should plan your vaccination long enough before you travel because some vaccines might need to be administered for some weeks to be effective.